mattnedrich/react-redux-typescript/README.md

 yarn add typescript awesome-typescript-loader --dev
 ```

-We specified `awesome-typescript-loader` which we will use as our TypeScript loader.
-The [TypeScript docs](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html) seem to recommend using `awesome-typescript-loader`, but also also mention [`ts-loader`](https://github.com/TypeStrong/ts-loader) as an alternative.
+This project uses `awesome-typescript-loader` for TypeScript compilation.
+The [TypeScript docs](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html) recommend using it.
+However, [`ts-loader`](https://github.com/TypeStrong/ts-loader) is also mentioned as an alternative.
 I have not used it, but it may be worth investigating.

 ### [Jest](https://facebook.github.io/jest/docs/tutorial-react.html)
-We will use Jest as our test runner.
+This project uses Jest as its test runner.
 Install it and some supporting libraries by running:

 ```
 yarn add jest ts-jest react-addons-test-utils --dev